Email Hosting Setup in Zoho

 Sender Policy Framework (SPF) Records are recommended to validate the emails sent from your domain.
 SPF Records are also used to prevent email spoofing (messages sent by spammers with forged From addresses at your domain) by specifying which IP addresses and mail servers are allowed to send emails on behalf of your domain.

 DKIM is a common email authentication system, that includes a unique signature in the header, generated by a private key configured for the specific domain in the server.
 The public key published in your DNS is used to validate the DKIM signature by the receiving server.
 Based on the validation results, the mail will be classified as genuine or spam.

 Additional set up options

 Catch all Setup: A catch-all account is set up to ensure that emails that are addressed to your domain but to an account that's either not set up or misspelled do not get lost.
 Such emails will be delivered to the catch-all account.
 For example, if you've set up accounts for firstname.lastname@example.org and email@example.com, but a sender addresses an email to firstname.lastname@example.org, which you've missed to set up, the email will be delivered to the catch-all account instead of being bounced back.

 Dual delivery: Set up dual delivery for your domain by configuring a second mail server for your domain.

-Zoho Mail also provides domain registration and auto-renewal services.
+Miscellaneous: Once you have set up the webmail, refer to the POP and IMAP pages for further configuration in POP and IMAP clients like Outlook, iPhone, etc. Zoho Mail also provides domain registration and auto-renewal services.
 Domains registered through Zoho are designed for seamless use with Zoho Mail.
 Domain verification is automatic and MX entries are pre-configured.